vsang181/Appsec-Cheatsheet-Port-Swigger-/Access-Control.md

 - **Session Management**: Identifies subsequent HTTP requests from the same user.
 - **Access Control**: Determines if the user is allowed to perform the attempted action.

+### Potential Risks
+- **Unauthorized Access to Sensitive Data**: Without proper access controls, sensitive information such as personal data, financial records, or proprietary secrets can be exposed to unauthorized users.
+- **Privilege Escalation**: Attackers may exploit weak access controls to gain higher privileges than intended, allowing them to access restricted areas of the application or perform unauthorized actions.
+- **Session Hijacking and Management Flaws**: Poorly implemented session management can lead to attackers hijacking user sessions, gaining the same access as the victim.

 ## Challenges
 Designing and managing access controls is complex, often presenting critical security vulnerabilities.
 It requires a careful balance of business, organizational, and legal constraints, with a high potential for human error.